HashemBader/Monopoly-Game/REPORT.md

 Figure X.0 illustrates that the value of 0.12 falls within the plausible range, indicating that the proportion of non-ending games in a 2-player default strategy game is not statistically different from 0.12. _This alignment with established research lends credibility to our simulation outcomes._

 # Reflection
-_A reflection on your experiences with generative AI during this project.
-Provide a few sentences reflecting on your experience with AI for each of the following prompts._

 ### What generative AI did you use, and what tasks did you use it for?
 ChatGPT: We have mainly used ChatGPT for the easy parts of the program, such as, creating tests for constructors, documenting the code